These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

 The kernel also uses the debug channels for output, so keep in mind the contentions that can cause.
 If you are doing a lot of spaced writes, do not be surprised if the kernel pops in the middle!
 In the other hand, the kernel does not read from the debug channels.

-is equivalent to the one featured in other UNIX-like
+The device random is equivalent to the one featured in other UNIX-like

 kernels, and can be read to get a stream of cryptographically secure